 However, long-term use can result in permanent impairment.
 A number of drugs also contribute to problems with sperm.
 These include calcium-channel blockers (anti-hypertensives, see list below), cimetidine, spironolactone, nitrofurantion, sulfasalazine, erythromycin, tetracycline, and anabolic steroids.
 Other drugs that can be problematic include chromium picolinate, DHEA, ansdrostendione, colchicines, methotrexate and niradazole.
 Calcium –channel blockers are particularly important to know about, as the sperm can appear normal, but not be able to fertilize an egg because of changes induced in the sperm cell membrane by the medicine.

 Chemical exposures by other means can affect sperm production/function.
 These include heavy metals (lead, mercury, boron), organic solvents (acetone, ethylene glycol, benzene, toluene, etc) and pesticides (dibromochloropropane, ethylene dibromide, carbaryl, chordecone,).
 Other physical factors that have been associated with sperm abnormalities or reduced fertility include, heat, vibration (truck driving, bike riding), electromagnetic fields and microwave radiation.
 Therapeutic interventions might include the use of artificial insemination, donor insemination, in vitro fertilization or intracytoplasmic sperm injection with IVF.

 Calcium Channel Blockers.
-Below are listed the calcium channel blockers that are listed below from the 2001 PDR.
+Some of the available calcium channel blockers are listed below.
 If you are on one of these drugs, it is important to tell your doctor and nurse.
 Calcium channel blocker can alter the sperm cell membrane so that they cannot fertilize an egg, despite being normal in every other way.
 If you are not sure about one of your medications, please ask your doctor or nurse.

 |Generic Name||Brand Name|